keshax16/Pasar-Trail-tks-keshav-app/README.md

 Tourists and locals discover local artisan shops, earn points, unlock scratch-card rewards, and book live cultural experiences—all while shopkeepers track real-time foot traffic and festival organizers manage seasonal themes.

+**NOTE on Scope: While this implementation uses Central Market in Kuala Lumpur as its primary case study and testbed, the platform framework is modular and scalable.
+The underlying mechanics, quest engines, and vendor integration models are designed to be easily adapted to traditional markets, heritage districts, and cultural bazaars worldwide.

 ---

 ## ✨ Key Features & User Roles